-Services that are covered for you What you must pay when you get these services Standard Raised Toilet Seat: 1 per member every 5 yea Standard Bathroom Grab Bars: Up to 2 per member every 5 years Standard Tub Seat: 1 per member every 5 years arsfrom a network provider to a network DME or Orthotics and Prosthetics (O&P) supplier.Qualification for each item is dependent on the listed criteria.
-Emergency care Emergency care refers to services that are:Furnished by a provider qualified to furnish emergency services, and You pay \$90 for each covered emergency room visit.
-Needed to evaluate or stabilize an emergency medical condition A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immedia medical attention to prevent loss of life, loss of a limb, or loss of function of a limb.
-The medical symptoms may be an illness injury, severe pain, or a medical condition that is quickly gettin worse.
-Cost-sharing for necessary emergency services furnished out-onetwork is the same as for such services furnished in-network. s, in this section for the hospital cost-share that applies instead).
-If you are held for observation, the \$90 copayment still Tour plan mendees worldwide coverage for emergency care. may have to pay an additional copayment for the services provided by certain providers in the emergency room.
-If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is
+What you must pay when Services that are covered for you you get these services Additional items covered by CarePartners of Connecticut: Bathroom Safety Equipment In-Network: The following Bathroom Safety Equipment is covered for You pay 20% members who have a functional impairment when having the coinsurance for bathroom item will improve safety (installation not covered): safety equipment upon written prescription Raised Toilet Seat: 1 per member every 5 years from a network provider Bathroom Grab Bars: Up to 2 per member every 5 years to a network DME or Tub Seat: 1 per member every 5 years Orthotics and Prosthetics (O&P) supplier.
+Out-of-Network: You pay 30% coinsurance after the deductible for bathroom safety equipment upon written prescription from a provider to an outof-network DME or Orthotics and Prosthetics (O&P) supplier.
+Qualification for each item is dependent on the listed criteria.
+Emergency care Emergency care refers to services that are: In-Network and Out-of-Network: • Furnished by a provider qualified to furnish emergency You pay \$90 for each services, and covered emergency room visit.
+Needed to evaluate or stabilize an emergency medical condition If your visit to the emergency room also A medical emergency is when you, or any other prudent includes outpatient layperson with an average knowledge of health and medicine, hospital surgery performed in the of function of a limb.
+The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.

+Services that are covered for you

+Cost-sharing for necessary emergency services furnished out-ofnetwork is the same as for such services furnished in-network.

+Your plan includes worldwide coverage for emergency care.